This page covers Gwennap Mining District, including; the mines of St Day and Chacewater. Finally following the Carnon

 Gwennap Mining District 12: Part of the remains of the Poldice Mine Processing Plant.

 Gwennap Mining District 13: The headframe standing over the shaft of Mount Wellington Mine, one of the modern mines in the District, it closed in the 1980’s.

 Gwennap Mining District 14: A second image of the headframe from inside the compound.
 So sad the headframe required removal in the early 2000’s.

 Gwennap Mining District 15: The modern entrance to the Great County Adit, this was rebuilt during the 1980’s.
 Eventually draining over 100 mines with a length of over 40 miles.

-Gwennap Mining District 16: From Twelveheads the footpath crosses the Carnon River, this rather lovely bridge holds the footpath up.
+Gwennap Mining District 16: So, from Twelveheads the footpath crosses the Carnon River, this rather lovely bridge holds the footpath up.
 At sometime sluices under the arch would have controlled water flow.

-Gwennap Mining District 17: The bob wall of the 80″ Engine House of Nangiles Mine, the remainder of the house was demolished in 1967.
-Wheal Jane used the shaft as an access point in the 1980’s.
-Large mine dumps are in the valley below.
+Gwennap Mining District 17: The bob wall of the 80″ Engine House of Nangiles Mine, the remainder of the house was sadly demolished in 1967.
+During the 1980’s Wheal Jane used the shaft as an access point.
+There are huge mine dumps are in the valley below.
 The mine was highly acidic due to the Sulphides present in the ores, it was said the water could burn the boots off a man in a day.